Car Rental Tips for Tonga

 Car rental offices might not always be open when you need them, so be sure to be aware of the local opening hours.
 Typically, car rental depots are open between 8.30am and 4.30pm, Monday to Friday.
 On a Saturday, they are likely to close around 1.30pm.
 And no car rental businesses are open on a Sunday as per Tongan law.

-To legally drive in Tonga, you need a Visitor’s Driving Licence.
-This can be obtained from the Ministry of Infrastructure in Nuku’alofa, the Police Station in Neiafu or some car rental companies are licenced to do the process for you.
+To legally drive in Tonga, you either need to have a full valid overseas driving licence from a visitor visa-exempt country or a Visitor’s Driving Licence.
+The latter can be obtained from the Ministry of Infrastructure in Nuku’alofa or the Police Station in Neiafu.
 Find out about getting a driving licence in How to Get a Tonga Visitor’s Driving Licence.

 7. Some Car Rental Agreements Don’t Allow You on Certain Roads